I write to you from here

 I hope you find something that feeds you.

-She is the author of the chapbooks here i show you a human heart (2025) and (in)different math (Dancing Girl Press, 2013).
-Her poetry has been nominated for the Pushcart Prize, as well as Best New Poets and Best of the Net, and appears in Sixth Finch, Wildness, HAD, Variant Lit, Poetry Society of New York, Frozen Sea, Maudlin House, and Heavy Feather Review, among others.
-She was a finalist for the 2024 Porter House Review Poetry Prize, and received the Morris W. Kroll Poetry Prize from Princeton University, where she earned an AB in English.
-She also holds an MA from the University of Chicago.
+Kristin Lueke is a Chicana writer and author of the chapbooks here i show you a human heart (2025) and (in)different math (Dancing Girl Press, 2013).
+Her poetry has been nominated for the Pushcart Prize, as well as Best New Poets and Best of the Net.
+It appears in Sixth Finch, Wildness, HAD, Okay Donkey, Mizna, The Maine Review, Frozen Sea, Maudlin House, Heavy Feather Review, and elsewhere.
+She received the Morris W. Kroll Poetry Prize from Princeton University, where she earned an AB in English, and holds an MA from the University of Chicago.

-Kristin is also the co-founder and Strategic Director of Field of Practice, an award-winning, women-owned design studio focused on social change and equitable futures.
+Kristin is the co-founder and Strategic Director of Field of Practice, an award-winning, women-owned creative studio specializing in culturally resonant branding for mission-driven businesses.
 The studio’s work has been honored by the Webbys, Communication Arts, and the STA 100, and featured in Faculty Magazine.
 She lives in New Mexico with her husband, novelist Kyle Beachy.